Real-time kinematic positioning: Practical considerations

+This allows the units to calculate their relative position to within millimeters, although their absolute position is accurate only to the same accuracy as the computed position of the base station.
+For RTK with a single base station, accuracy of 8mm + 1ppm (parts per million / 1mm per km) horizontal and 15mm + 1ppm vertical relative to the base station can be achieved, depending on the device.
+For example, with a base station 16 km (slightly less than 10 miles) away, relative horizontal error would be 8mm + 16mm = 24mm (slightly less than an inch).

 Although these parameters limit the usefulness of the RTK technique for general navigation, the technique is perfectly suited to roles like surveying.
 In this case, the base station is located at a known surveyed location, often a benchmark, and the mobile units can then produce a highly accurate map by taking fixes relative to that point.
 RTK has also found uses in autodrive/autopilot systems, precision farming, machine control systems and similar roles.

-The RTK networks extend the use of RTK to a larger area containing a network of reference stations.
+Network RTK extend the use of RTK to a larger area containing a network of reference stations.
 Operational reliability and accuracy depend on the density and capabilities of the reference-station network.
+With network RTK, accuracy of 8mm + 0.5ppm horizontal and 15mm + 0.5 ppm vertical relative to the nearest station can be achieved, depending on the device.
+For example, with a base station 16 km (slightly less than 10 miles) away, relative horizontal error would be 8mm + 8mm = 16mm (roughly 5/8 of an inch).

 A Continuously Operating Reference Station (CORS) network is a network of RTK base stations that broadcast corrections, usually over an Internet connection.
 Accuracy is increased in a CORS network, because more than one station helps ensure correct positioning and guards against a false initialization of a single base station.